 The Llanelly Union workhouse was erected in 1837-8 at the north side of the Swansea Road.
 The Poor Law Commissioners authorised an expenditure of £2,800 on construction of the building which was to accommodate 200 inmates.
 Its location and layout are shown on the 1921 map below.

 The layout of the workhouse followed the popular square plan with a two-storey entrance and administrative block at the south, connecting to a central supervisory hub.
 Accommodation ranges for the different classes of inmate (male/female, infirm/able-bodied) radiated to the north, east and west with the areas in between forming segregated exercise yards.
-A separate block to the north would have contained the workhouse infirmary or idiot wards.

 Troops were billeted at the workhouse during the Rebecca Riots of 1842-3 and one of the ringleaders, David Davies, was held there for interrogation before being removed the County Goal at Carmarthen and later transported to Australia.

 In 1892, the guardians invited tenders for the erection of sick wards at the north of the workhouse, together with other additions and alterations, to plans by W. Griffiths.
 The building contract was awarded to Mr T. Hughes.
 Mr Hughes, despite his tender being a little above the cheapest to be submitted.
 This led to the guardians being accused of favouritism towards Hughes, who was closely associated with Liberalism in the town.
 In 1897, tenders were sought for further alterations and additions, also designed by Griffiths, which included a new boardroom.